Supreme Court opens new term at the center of America’s bitter political divide

 The U.S. Court of Appeals for the 3rd Circuit ruled the city was within its rights to end the contract and was not targeting the Catholic agency for its religious views.
 Instead, the court said, the city was insisting that those with whom it does business agree with its nondiscrimination policy.

-Catholic Social Services, which has provided foster care services for decades, said the city’s decision forces it either to violate religious views about marriage or forego providing the kind of services essential to its mission.
+Catholic Social Services, which has provided foster care services for decades, said the city’s decision forces it either to violate religious views about marriage or forgo providing the kind of services essential to its mission.
 It notes the city contracts with other agencies who are happy to work with same-sex couples.

 The agency is represented by the Becket Fund for Religious Liberty, which is asking the court to reconsider an important 1990 decision written by Justice Antonin Scalia.